AustralianBioCommons/Learning-Library/index.md

 {% include callout.html type="note" content="If you are seeking live training, please [visit the BioCommons website for upcoming events](https://www.biocommons.org.au/webinars-workshops)." %}

 ## Acknowledgements
+These collections were curated by groups of Australian researchers and service providers who were invited to recommend trusted resources in their areas of expertise.
+BioCommons acknowledges the contributions of the people listed in individual collections and is grateful for their commitment to sharing their knowledge with the research community.

-This work is supported by the [Australian BioCommons](https://www.biocommons.org.au/).
+This work is supported by [Australian BioCommons](https://www.biocommons.org.au/).
 BioCommons is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS) via [Bioplatforms Australia](https://bioplatforms.com/) funding.

-This guide makes use of the [ELIXIR toolkit theme](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme)
+The Learning Library makes use of the [ELIXIR toolkit theme](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme)
 {% include image.html file="elixir-toolkit-theme_logo.svg" alt="Elixir Toolkit Theme logo" max-width="15em" %}